uthoplatforms/utho-docs/content/Database/MariaDB/how-to-install-mariadb-11-on-debian-10/index.md

 ## Conclusion

-Hopefully, now you have learned how to install MariaDB 11 on Ubuntu 22.04.
+Hopefully, now you have learned how to install MariaDB 11 on Debian 10.

 **Also Read:** [How to Use Iperf to Test Network Performance](https://utho.com/docs/tutorial/how-to-use-iperf-to-test-network-performance/)